[UPDATED March 2021]

 The valley station of the Glungezerbahn is just above the centre of Tulfes at 950 m.

 Now you have 2 choices.
-You can either go straight down to ski the blue Halsmarter slope or take the slipway to your left that leads to the t-bar lift taking you further up the mountain.
+You can either ski down the blue Halsmarter slope or take the slipway to your left which leads to the t-bar lift taking you further up the mountain.

 Easy Halsmarter Run (1)